Olivia Joules: Book Review

 When she gets to Sudan, [blackout]Olivia discovers a double agent in MI6 has betrayed her.
 Feramo regretfully turns her over to his associates for interrogation and death.
 Thanks to an array of gadgets from MI6, Olivia escapes, photographs Feramo’s plans and sabotages his base.
 As Olivia flees underwater, Feramo tries to stop her but Morton arrives, knocks Feramo out and rescues her.
 A shark then eats Feramo.[/blackout]

-Feramo’s [blackout]plans are seemingly foiled, but Olivia is still worried that his movie was a cover for another attack.
-On the night of the Oscars, she realises that the plan is to plant explosives in the Oscar statues themselves.
+Feramo’s [blackout]plans are seemingly foiled, but Olivia still worries that his movie was a cover for another attack.
+On the night of the Oscars, she realises his plan is to plant explosives in the Oscar statues themselves.
 Olivia tries to spot Feramo’s operative in the audience, while Morton collects the statues.
-Eventually Olivia spots the bomber and manages to subdue him.
-The CIA clear the auditorium and the statues explode harmlessly.[/blackout]
+Eventually Olivia spots the bomber and subdues him.
+CIA agents clear the auditorium and the statues explode harmlessly.[/blackout]

 Olivia [blackout]and Morton get together, and Olivia achieves her dream and becomes a full-time MI6 agent.[/blackout]